 INSPIRE A PASSION FOR BILINGUALISM

-French for the Future is a not-for-profit organization that supports and motivates high school students on their path towards bilingualism.
-French for the Future promotes Canada’s official bilingualism and the immediate and lifelong benefits of learning and communicating in French to students from grades 7 to 12 across Canada.
-French for the Future envisions a Canada in which all young people value our French heritage, appreciate francophone cultures and endeavour to excel in the French language.
+French for the Future is a non-profit organization that supports and motivates high school students toward bilingualism.
+French for the Future promotes Canada’s official bilingualism and the immediate and lifelong benefits of learning and communicating in French to students in grades 7 to12 across Canada.
+French for the Future envisions a Canada in which all young people value our French heritage, appreciate Francophone cultures and endeavour to excel in the French language.

 Get in Touch